 Main Street Laurens is a public/private partnership formed in 1996 to ensure the continual growth and prosperity of downtown Laurens.
-It is funded primarily by a local tax district (Business Improvement District).
-MSL operates under the National Trust for Historic Preservation and Main Street South Carolina.
-The preservation work is accomplished using the National Trust’s Main Street Four Point Approach which is a comprehensive revitalization strategy that pairs thoughtful historic preservation with sensible business assets.
+MSL is an Accredited Main Street America program and a Second Tier Main Street South Carolina program.
+The preservation work is accomplished using the Main Street America Refreshed Four Point Approach which is a comprehensive revitalization strategy that pairs thoughtful historic preservation with sensible business assets.
 We blend common sense with (1) sound planning/membership, (2) economic enhancement, (3) promotion, and (4) design to rebuild the life of downtown Laurens.

 Some of our goals and objectives include: